Dima-369/koala-upb-scraper.py/README.md

 Stochastik für Informatiker und Lehramtsstudierende (Übung)/Übungsblatt/Uebungsblatt09hinweise.pdf²1482342429 Grundlagen der Computergrafik/Heimübung - Abgabe/sheets²1479837542
-Stochastik für Informatiker und Lehramtsstudierende (Übung)/Übungsblatt/Uebungsblatt10.pdf²1484289727 Einführung in Kryptographie/Übungen/p6.pdf²1484310308 Stochastik für Informatiker und Lehramtsstudierende (Übung)/Übungsblatt/UebungsBlatt 01.pdf²1477396612 Grundlagen der Computergrafik/Vorlesungsfolien/01d-ShortHistoryGraphcsD.pdf²1477406252 ...
+Stochastik für Informatiker und Lehramtsstudierende (Übung)/Übungsblatt/Uebungsblatt10.pdf²1484289727 ...
 ```

 ## Notes

-* It is usually better to let the script run twice, sometimes it does not pick up on each subdirectory for some reason
+* It is preferable to run the script twice; sometimes it does not pick up on each subdirectory for some reason
+* Videos are usually not downloaded because they are stored differently in the koaLa platform